-This module provides knowledge and understanding of the prison system, the experience of imprisonment and penal policy and practice in the UK.
+This module provides knowledge and understanding of the prison system, the experience of imprisonment and penal policy and practice in the UK and Internationally.

 To provide the student with the opportunity to explore developments in penal policy and practice, the lived experience of imprisonment and considers alternatives to imprisonment.It will also consider some of the issues surrounding detention and incarceration for foreign nationals.